momozahara/print_queues_rs/README.md

 # Print Queues
-A string queue that can be add from different thread and print on main thread
+A print queue that can be add from different thread and print on main thread

 # Usage